MD-MA in Biomedical Informatics

 - 2 research seminars (BINF G4099)

-- 1 research course (BINF G6001) in spring term leading to a master’s essay under the direction of a DBMI Faculty Member.
+- 1 research course (BINF G6001) in the spring term leading to a master’s essay under the direction of a DBMI Faculty Member.
 Students finish this master’s essay as part of their scholarly project upon returning to medical school.

 All courses are taken for a letter grade, with the exception of BINF G4099 Research Seminar (P/F based on attendance).
 Students must earn a grade of B or above to count courses towards DBMI degree requirements.
 Academic advisors approve individual course plans.
-Satisfactory academic progress is monitored by means of reporting forms due at the end of fall and spring terms.
+Satisfactory academic progress is monitored by means of reporting forms due at the end of the fall and spring terms.

 |Semester 1 (Fall)|